mcsee/Software-Design-Articles/Articles/Theory/Coupling - The one and only software design problem/readme.md

 ![Coupling - The one and only software design problem](Coupling%20-%20The%20one%20and%20only%20software%20design%20problem.jpg)

+> TL;DR: Why you should address coupling now

 A root cause analysis of all failures of our software will find a single culprit with multiple costumes.

 The enemy is always there.
 Many times disguised as laziness, sometimes simplification, and usually with the optimization outfit.